benjaminzwhite/reasoning-models/README.md

 - [**Does Reinforcement Learning Really Incentivize Reasoning Capacity in LLMs Beyond the Base Model?**](https://arxiv.org/abs/2504.13837) - Tsinghua/SJTU, critical analysis of RLVR reinforcement learning with verifiable rewards
 - [**Generative AI Act II: Test Time Scaling Drives Cognition Engineering**](https://arxiv.org/abs/2504.13828) - 76 pages, really nice overview of all the related topics, has code and mini tutorials also
 - [TTRL: Test-Time Reinforcement Learning](https://arxiv.org/abs/2504.16084)
+- [Enhancing LLM Reasoning with Iterative DPO: A Comprehensive Empirical Investigation](https://arxiv.org/abs/2503.12854) - read this with the Tsinghua/SJTU paper above; seems using a strong base model and some DPO works to boost reasoning performance

 #### Topic - General or unsorted